nullstack/nullstack.github.io/articles/about.md

 If you’re used to working on more than one project at a time or even if you just happen to have to give sporadic maintenance to a lot of your old projects, you might have stumbled upon this scenario: you don’t remember exactly where in your code is the logic you’re trying to fix or improve.

-You might have a hook whose dependencies are local variables initialized with a redux state, which was hydrated at some point by an action declared somewhere in your source tree and called in who knows where.
+You might have a hook whose dependencies are local variables initialized with a redux state, which was stored at some point by an action declared somewhere in your source tree and called in who knows where.

 If everything pertaining to a single feature were to be in the same file, maybe you wouldn’t need to reverse engineer your own code every time you need to update or fix something.